mwang840/IShowSpeed/README.md

 -Make a .env file and place your discords bot token here TOKEN = token name goes here

 <h1>Running IShowSpeed</h1>
--Clone this repository on your pc and make a .env for the bot token that you are going to make
+-Clone this repository on your pc and edit the config.env for the bot token that you are going to make

 -Make sure Node.js is installed and configured to your path (node -v/npm -v checks it)